dejan2609/harshadranganathan.github.io/_posts/2020-03-29-graphql-java-server.md

     id: ID!
     title: String!
     pageCount: Int
-    author: Author,
+    author: Author
     bookStores: [BookStores]
 }
 ```

 `Book` type is defined as above.
 Keys in the map returned by the DataFetcherResult will be used to map the data to the fields defined in the schema, in this case, id, title and pageCount will get mapped to the data.

-***Note: You could define data fetchers for each of the fields such as `title`, `pageCount` and transform the response further but if you didn't define any Graphql java will make use of `PropertyDataFetcher` which will resolve map or POJO data to the respective fields defined in the schema matching by the names.***
+**_Note: You could define data fetchers for each of the fields such as `title`, `pageCount` and transform the response further but if you didn't define any Graphql java will make use of `PropertyDataFetcher` which will resolve map or POJO data to the respective fields defined in the schema matching by the names._**

 Now our map has two more entries `authorId` and `bookStores` which contain ID to link to the data in the other maps.

 We need to use these ID to resolve data so that a complete response will get returned to the customer.

 Let's add two more data fetchers to resolve data for fields `author` and `bookStores`.

+{% include donate.html %}
+{% include advertisement.html %}

 ### author Data Fetcher